If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Save RAM Prompts

 The range from 0x2f43c to 0x2f484 contains what appear to be a set of SRAM management prompts.
 This text is associated with the same pointer table as the Anna save prompts used in the finished game.
-Anna's portrait is set to be shown on the initialisation prompt.
+Anna's portrait is set to be shown on the initialization prompt.
 Just before this prompt is another message, talking about data.
 This begins at 0x2DE12.

 Japanese Translation